eristoddle/mdquery/docs/user-guide/mcp-integration.md

 **Approach 1: Single Notes Directory (Recommended for most users)**
 - Set `MDQUERY_NOTES_DIR` to your main notes directory
 - The server will automatically index this directory on startup
-- Use `index_directory` tool for manual re-indexing or additional directories
+- Simple and straightforward

-**Approach 2: Multiple Notes Directories**
+**Approach 2: Multiple Directories (Comma-separated)**
-- Don't set `MDQUERY_NOTES_DIR`
+- Set `MDQUERY_NOTES_DIR` to comma-separated list of directories
-- Use `index_multiple_directories` tool to index multiple directories after startup
+- All directories are automatically indexed on startup
-- More flexible but requires manual indexing
+- Example: `MDQUERY_NOTES_DIR="/path/to/notes,/path/to/docs,/path/to/research"`

+**Approach 3: Multiple Directories (Separate Servers)**
+- Create separate MCP server entries for each directory
+- Each gets its own database and can be queried independently
+- Best for completely separate knowledge domains

-**Approach 3: Manual Indexing Only**
+**Approach 4: Manual Indexing Only**
 - Don't set `MDQUERY_NOTES_DIR`
 - Use `index_directory` tool to index directories as needed
 - Full control over what gets indexed and when